coupergateway/couper/docs/MERGE.md

 Blocks with (optional) multiple labels (eg. `error_handler`) replace existing blocks with identical labels, if any, otherwise they are added.

-Currently here is no way to remove an attribute or a block from the configuration.
+Currently, here is no way to remove an attribute or a block from the configuration.

 ## Merging of `server` Blocks

 * When `server` blocks are merged:
   * All attributes replace existing attributes with the same name, if any, otherwise they are added.
-  * The `cors`, `files` and `spa` blocks replace existing blocks with the same name, if any, otherwise they are added.
+  * The `cors` and `files` blocks replace existing blocks with the same name, if any, otherwise they are added.
   * All `endpoint` blocks replace existing blocks with the same label, if any, otherwise they are added.
+  * When `spa` blocks are merged:
+    * All attributes replace existing attributes with the same name, if any, otherwise they are added.
+    * The `cors` block replaces existing `cors` block, if any, otherwise a new `cors` block is added.
   * When `api` blocks are merged:
     * All attributes replace existing attributes with the same name, if any, otherwise they are added.
     * The `cors` block replaces existing `cors` block, if any, otherwise a new `cors` block is added.
     * All `endpoint` blocks replace existing blocks with the same label, if any, otherwise they are added.
     * All `error_handler` blocks replace existing blocks with identical labels, if any, otherwise they are added.

 **Note:** An `error_handler` block cannot be replaced in or added to an `endpoint` block.
 Therefore, the `endpoint` block must be completely replaced.